Bridal Shower Games Guests Actually Enjoy (No Awkward Icebreakers)

 No — she should enjoy, not manage.

-Conclusion: Choose Connection Over Performance
+Choose Connection Over Performance

 The best bridal shower games don’t demand attention — they invite it.
 They make guests feel comfortable, valued, and part of something sweet.
 When games are rooted in connection instead of performance, the entire room softens.